HL7-UK/CareConnect-profiles/README.md

 # CareConnect-profiles

-A library of profiles (resources and interaction patterns) of the HL7® FHIR® standard that implementers can adopt to simplify integration and interoperability within UK Health and Social Care.
+A library of profiles (resources and interaction patterns) of the HL7® FHIR® standard (version DSTU2) that implementers can adopt to simplify integration and interoperability within UK Health and Social Care.

 The process for managing this library is described at: